GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 Recalculate alignment independently for each banner section; do not use one file-wide column.

+Group raw register-field macros under one logical banner per owning hardware register.
+Within each register banner, order fields from the least-significant implemented bit toward the most-significant implemented bit.
+When two documented views begin at the same bit, keep each view internally complete and place the broader register/subregister view before its contained fields.

+Use the owning block, register, and field in every field-macro root:
+`BLOCK_REGISTER_FIELD`.
+A single-bit field exposes `_Pos`, `_Msk`, and
+the unsuffixed mask alias.
+A multi-bit field exposes `_Pos`, `_Width`, `_Msk`, and the unsuffixed mask alias, in that order.
+Position and width macros use `reg_bit_pos_t` and `reg_field_width_t`; mask macros use `REG_BIT_MASK()` or `REG_FIELD_MASK()`.

+Use tab characters, not runs of spaces, for macro value alignment and for the leading indentation of multi-line macro continuations.
+The single lexical separator after `#define` and the conventional ` *` inside Doxygen blocks are not indentation and remain spaces.

 Keep register-mask macros native to the 32-bit register width and prefer the direct `0x01UL` shift expression.
 Support field widths `0U..31U`; use `0xFFFFFFFFUL` explicitly when all 32 register bits are required.
 Document